 Let’s start at the east end of the Mall at the US Capitol Building.
 This is where the House of Representatives and Senate hangs out.
-The building itself is most recognizable by its large dome.
+The building itself is most recognizable by its large dome–Do check out the National Statuary Hall while inside.
 Nearby is the Library of Congress and the Supreme Court.

 Walking down the steps, we hit the trails and start our journey to the other end of the Mall.
 Over the course of 2 miles, we’ll pass by some of the most important museums in the entire USA.

-The likes of the Smithsonian, National Gallery of Art, and the African American Museum of Art and Culture, among many, many others, line both sides of the park.
+The likes of the Smithsonian museums: the National Gallery of Art, and the African American Museum of Art and Culture, among many, many others, line both sides of the park.

 Further down is the prominent Washington Monument.
 Nearby is the iconic Reflection Pond and a wonderful monument to Martin Luther King.

 At the western terminus of the Mall is the Lincoln Memorial, which arguably the most hallowed building in the city.
 Sheltered by a neoclassical temple is a regal statue of the man himself.
 Take a moment to appreciate this place and the person it commemorates.

 Do what you can today; I know there are a lot of attractions to see on day one in Washington DC.
 Tomorrow will be a bit more laidback.